geimist/archive_rotate/README.md

 - Older files outside the defined period are deleted if parameters -c / --cleanig are set, otherwise the files are ignored.
 - Periods and counts can also be defined as wildcards [*].
-- Intervals are dynamic.
+- LIMITATION: Intervals are dynamic!
   For example, if 12 files are to be kept per year, and all files of this period are from one day, 12 files will also be kept, although they have a disproportionately small time interval.

 ```    -p= --path=             Path to parent directory```